kevinwlu/iot/lesson9/README.md

 pyang -f uml -o intrusiondetection.uml intrusiondetection.yang --uml-no=stereotypes,annotation,typedef

-# Install the Python PlantUML module on a laptop or Raspberry Pi
+# Install the Python 2 PlantUML module on a laptop or Raspberry Pi

 sudo pip install -U plantuml

-# Run Python PlantUML to create a sequence diagram in PNG
+# Run PlantUML to create a sequence diagram in PNG

 python -m plantuml intrusiondetection.uml

-# Install and run GIMP to display a PNG file
+# Install and run GIMP to display a PNG file (Run SSH -Y to enable X11 forwarding as an alternative to VNC Viewer)

 sudo apt-get update